Hambantota District

+History

 Before modern development took place after the country gained independence in 1948, the agriculture in the district was characterised by swidden cultivation (chena or slash-and-burn) and, to some extent, paddy cultivation on non-irrigated land.
 In the highlands, kurakkan — a grain used to make an eatable paste — was cultivated with other grains such as corn.
 Leonard Woolf's Village in the Jungle provides a highly interesting and insightful account of the people, the land and issues of concern during the British Colonial period as he worked as an assistant government agent for Hambantota.

 The area has traditionally been home to Sinhalese and Sri Lankan Malay people, who collectively make up 98% of the district's population.
 The long history of Malay settlement in the district has impacted the local culture of Hambantota, with Sri Lankan Malay being a shared language between the Sri Lankan Malays and some members of the Sinhalese community.